jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/privacy/index.md

 slug: privacy/
 title: Privacy Policy
 description: This Privacy Policy describes the manner in which Fluid Attacks collects protects and uses information from users of our websites, event participants, prospective customers or job candidates, situations in which Fluid Attacks is a data controller, and from the use of our products or services.
-keywords: Fluid Attacks, Privacy, Policy, Information, Website, Right.
+keywords: Fluid Attacks, Privacy, Policy, Information, Website, Right
 ---

 #### *This document was last updated on October 3, 2022*